michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0045.md

 - adj: incongruous;inviting ridicule
 - n: a situation in which life seems irrational and meaningless
 ### Family
-absurd: absurder, absurdest, absurdity, absurdly, absurdness+;absurdity: absurdities
+- absurd: absurder, absurdest, absurdity, absurdly, absurdness+
+- absurdity: absurdities
 ### Examples
 - It’s absurd how many cars and trucks are driving with only one functioning headlight.
 - “This was my subway stop, and the fact that they were turning it into 42nd Street seemed absurd,” Mr. Lethem recalled.